 would like to incorporate more of these elements into my work.

-4. I have for the last two years been working with mixed
+4. I have for the last four years been working with mixed

 media collage.
 I combine fabric, paint, colored pencil and parts